(1) Why does the Step Plus System refer to reviews at 2, 3 and 4-year intervals?

 (13) What happens if the department recommends a 1.5 step increase, but the FPC does not support the 1.5 increase?

 The Faculty Personnel Committee (FPC) recommendation is advisory to the dean.
-The dean may still approve a 1.5 step increase if the dean feels the record merits a 1.5 step increase.
+The dean may still approve a 1.5 step increase if the dean determines the record merits a 1.5 step increase.
 The dean also has the option to approve a 1.0 step increase.
 However, if the FPC or the dean recommend a 2.0 step increase, the action becomes non-redelegated.

 (14) What happens if a faculty member is eligible for a merit and chooses to defer?